-US says preemie study didn't fully disclose risksApril 10th, 2013 in Health /
+US says preemie study didn't fully disclose risksApril 10, 2013 in Medicine & Health / Health

 (AP)—Federal health officials say the parents of premature babies enrolled in a treatment study several years ago weren't properly informed of potential risks.